How to Become a Certified Professional Credentialing Specialist

 Learn how to become a certified professional credentialing specialist.
 Research the job description and the education requirements and find out how to start a career in credentialing.

-Do I Want to Be a Certified Professional Credentialing Specialist?
+Should I Become a Certified Professional Credentialing Specialist?

 Certified professional credentialing specialists (CPCS) usually work in a healthcare organization such as a hospital, ambulatory care clinic, group practice, insurance company or a credentials verification organization.
-Duties generally include assisting with the credentialing and recredentialing process, making sure practitioners submit accurate and timely credentialing applications, maintaining the organization's credentialing database, reviewing any disciplinary reports or sanctions and participating in the credential verification process.
-Many of these professionals' work hours may be spent seated at a desk.
+Duties generally include assisting with the credentialing and re-credentialing process, making sure practitioners submit accurate and timely credentialing applications, maintaining the organization's credentialing database, reviewing any disciplinary reports or sanctions and participating in the credential verification process.

 |Degree Level||No degree required, but some employers may prefer candidates with an associate's degree or higher|